Owlfroggy/terracotta-docs/docs/language_features/expressions.md

 ```

-Specifying the type of a variable every time you use it would suck, so you can also assign a type to variables outside of expressions
+Specifying the type of a variable every time you use it would suck, so you can also assign a type to variables outside of expressions.
 ```tc
 global spawnLocation: loc;